jeremytammik/tbc/a/1920_apply_code_changes.md

 I gather it has been available for C++ for quite a while, but just recently for .NET projects, as of Visual Studio Version 16.11.0 Preview 1.0.

-While debugging, I thought I'd see if this would work in Revit Addin Development.
+While debugging, I thought I'd see if this would work in Revit add-in development.

 Initial testing confirmed that it does indeed apply code changes that can be seen in my video demonstrating the modification of an add-in tool I'm working on &ndash; at least in C#; still need to test `.xaml`.